Negative feedback or reviews can seem like the end of the world; however, there are ways to turn the situation around:

 - Ask for a second chance.
 After making amends, ask the customer if they'd be willing to edit their negative review into a positive review.

-Search Terms: respond to negative review, respond to negative reviews, respond to negative feedback, negative review, negative reviews, negative feedback, answer feedback, answer reviews, respond to review, respond to reviews
+Search Strings: respond to negative review, respond to negative reviews, respond to negative feedback, negative review, negative reviews, negative feedback, answer feedback, answer reviews, respond to review, respond to reviews